 Although Visual Studies doesn’t offer a Museum Studies track, we provide several opportunities for relevant coursework and curatorial experiences to students who are interested in pursuing a career in the world of museums, galleries, and exhibitions.
 [More]

 We recognize that many of our graduate students are interested in pursuing careers in academia, and therefore teaching experience is important as they prepare for the job market.
 Our program offers a number of teaching opportunities that range from invited course lectures to full courses during the academic year or summer session.
-The program also offers workshops on teaching.
-Student advisors, the Chair of the HAVC department, and the Director of Graduate Studies provide relevant mentoring and support to graduate student instructors.
-Browse the student teaching profiles for insights into the great work our students are doing in the classroom.
 [More]

 The annual Visual and Media Cultures Colloquia (VMCC), funded by the Arts Division, was started in 2010-11 in a collaboration between the Visual Studies and the Film and Digital Media graduate programs.
 For the Visual Studies events, each year two VS students are responsible for selecting, inviting and hosting speakers from a list of suggested names submitted by their peers and HAVC faculty.
 Together they share the unique challenge and opportunity of creating a program that brings to campus an array of cutting-edge scholars to speak on a broad spectrum of subjects.